-Clarke has become particularly well known for his interpretation of contemporary repertory.
-He created the roles of the Librarian (Sophie's Choice) and of the Maharal (Golem) and sang in the premieres of The Merchant of Venice, I am Goya, Unsungen, Europera 3 and The Griffin's Tale, and sang Deceit (The Triumph of Beauty and Deceit) for Channel 4.
+Clarke has become particularly well known for his interpretations of contemporary repertory.
+He created the roles of the Librarian (Sophie’s Choice) and the Maharal (Golem) and sang in the premieres of The Merchant of Venice, I am Goya, Unsungen, Europera 3 and The Griffin’s Tale.
+He has also sung Deceit (The Triumph of Beauty and Deceit) for Channel 4 and the title role in Blond Eckbert for Muziektheater Transparant.

 Hubert Francis as Hunchback Brother, Johan Reuter as Barak, Adrian Clarke as One-Eyed Brother and Jeremy White as One-Armed Brother in Die Frau ohne Schatten